MistyCommunity/Documentation/src/content/coding/using-local-skills/javascript-api.md

 Returns

-* level - The current log level of the robot.
+* level (string) - The current log level of the robot.
 In a local skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../architecture/#-get-data-callbacks) for more information.

 <!-- misty.Debug -->
 ### misty.Debug - ALPHA